 As more traditional forms of marriage falter, new, more workable ways of relating inevitably take their place, and we move into a more fluid approach to long-term relationship.

 In a more traditional sense, marriage is either a destination unto itself, which requires no more effort or concern, or there is a constant effort to balance one's needs against those of another.
-This can leave us all feeling like we're not the same person anymore, having suppressed our genuine nature in favor of the family to the point where we feel unrecognizable.
+This can leave us all feeling like we're not the same person anymore, having suppressed our genuine nature in favor of our partner or family to the point where we feel unrecognizable.

 Facilitating open, honest, heart-centered communication, acknowledging and honoring both partners' early childhood triggers and reasons for emotional over-reactivity, and a willingness to delve deeply into the true source of anger and pain can work wonders in achieving a healthy, alive, interesting and fulfilling partnership.

 The demands of 21st century living and relating are so much more complex, and changing at such exponential speeds, marriages today are unrecognizable from those of even 50 years ago.
 At 60% divorce rate, to say nothing of the percentage of partners who regularly and secretly fantasize about it, it's certainly no surprise to anyone that the institution marriage is in deep jeopardy.
 We still unconsciously tend to cling to antiquated belief systems about what it's supposed to look and feel like, and it doesn't.

 After working with hundreds of couples over the years, my answer to that question is a resounding YES.
 What I've learned is that through some (deceptively) simple explorations, we can actually re-enter relationship with a renewed sense of connection: